-Reactive Time is open to all users (UK, Spanish, and International), regardless of their prior use of the LT or any time they may already have allocated.
-It is intended to allow observations of unforeseen phenomena such as targets-of-opportunity, or test observations prior to a full proposal.
-Reactive Time is not to be used to apply for time denied in the normal round or for target-of-opportunity observations of targets/phenomena already known to exist (e.g. novae, GRBs).
+Reactive Time is open to users (UK and International), regardless of their prior use of the LT or any time they may already have allocated.
+It is intended to allow observations of unforeseen or rare phenomena such as targets-of-opportunity, or test observations prior to a full proposal.
+We define rare phenomena loosely as events that likely have a rate of less than one trigger per year.
+Reactive Time is not to be used to apply for time denied in the normal round or for target-of-opportunity observations of targets/phenomena with a higher rate of occurence (e.g. novae, GRBs).
 The TAC aims to make a decision within 48 hours of receipt of Reactive proposals, and will generally respond more rapidly.
 Proposers should take account of the information on instrumentation etc. as per the standard application round and must demonstrate the feasibility of their proposal.